razandakkak/Guitar-Chords-Classification/README.md

    Compiles the model with the Adam optimizer, sparse categorical cross-entropy loss, and accuracy as the evaluation metric.

    Utilizes a lower learning rate for improved training stability.

+## Usage

+We provided two notebooks, one showcases the model's different phases and one for deployment.
+You have to have the model inside your drive in order to deploy it.

 ## Results and Findings
 ![Screenshot of Gradio Interface where it is predicting an uploaded audio.](https://github.com/razandakkak/Guitar-Chords-Classification/blob/add9470182b6bfca5826fa4d21622c9b28d714d2/Screenshot%202024-12-12%20122040.png)